what3words/w3w-swift-wrapper/README.md

 TLDR: You can find a short tutorial [here](Documentation/tutorial.md) that will show you how to get minimally set up and running.

+# OS Requirements

+This package works with:

+ * macOS version 10.13 or higher
+ * iOS version 9 or higher
+ * tvOS version 11 or higher
+ * watchOS version 2 or higher

 # Authentication

 To use this library you’ll need a what3words API key, which can be signed up for [here](https://what3words.com/select-plan).
 If you wish to use the Voice API calls then you must add a Voice API plan to your [account](https://accounts.what3words.com/billing).